ShareChat: A Dataset of Chatbot Conversations in the Wild: Introduction

-Several real world chatbot LLM conversation datasets have been released in the past two years \cite{zhao2024wildchat,zheng2023lmsys,kopf2023openassistant}.
-For instance, WildChat \cite{zhao2024wildchat} compiles about one million conversations between users and ChatGPT collected via an access gateway that offered free usage in exchange for consent to share logs.
-LMSYS-Chat-1M \cite{zheng2023lmsys} contains one million conversations with twenty five state of the art models recorded through a single web interface (the Vicuna demo and Chatbot Arena).
+However, current research often fails to capture the complexity of real-world LLM deployment.
+While commercial platforms have evolved into complex ecosystems with unique features, the scientific community relies on datasets that homogenize these interactions, whether in synthetic~\cite{xu2024magpie, li2025infinity, ding2023enhancing} or real-world datasets including WildChat~\cite{zhao2024wildchat}, ShareLM~\cite{don2025sharelm}, LMSYS-Chat-1M~\cite{zheng2023lmsys}, OpenAssistant~\cite{kopf2023openassistant}, Alpaca~\cite{taori2023stanford}, ShareGPT\footnote{\url{https://sharegpt.com/}}, and Dolly~\cite{conover2023free}.
+Specifically, WildChat \cite{zhao2024wildchat} compiles millions of conversations between users and ChatGPT collected via an access gateway that offered free usage in exchange for consent to share logs.
+LMSYS-Chat-1M \cite{zheng2023lmsys} contains one million conversations with twenty-five state of the art models recorded through a single web interface (the Vicuna demo and Chatbot Arena).
 OpenAssistant Conversations \cite{kopf2023openassistant} provides human generated assistant style dialogues and detailed preference annotations to support alignment research.
-These datasets are important resources, but they have several limitations:
+These datasets have several limitations that restrict their utility for training and evaluating modern LLM systems: